 3.6 ECMT licences are issued, depending on national criteria, to road transport undertakings duly authorised to operate by the competent Authority of the country in which they are established.
 Licences do not indicate the vehicle's registration number and are accompanied by the logbook.

-That is,an ECMT licence should remain on board the vehicle during the complete journey ( loaded trip or an empty trip considered as a separate full journey, Moreover, the road transport undertaking is entitled to transfer an ECMT licence from one vehicle, to another vehicle of the same or higher Euro category, belonging to the same undertaking.
-Consequently, performing a loaded journey under the cover of ECMT licence does not imply that the consecutive or preceding empty trip has been, or shall be, performed under the cover of the same ECMT licence as well.
+That is, an ECMT licence should remain on board the vehicle during the complete journey (loaded trip or an empty trip considered as a separate full journey).
+Moreover, the road transport undertaking is entitled to transfer an ECMT licence from one vehicle to another vehicle of the same or lower Euro category, belonging to the same undertaking.
+Consequently, performing a loaded journey under the cover of ECMT licence does not imply that the consecutive or preceding (empty or loaded) trip has been, or shall be, performed under the cover of the same ECMT licence as well.

 An empty (or loaded) trip, performed without the ECMT licence between two ECMT Member countries may be governed by the provisions of bilateral (or any other, i.e. regional) agreement between the two States.